-Because of inherent limitations of an audit, together with the inherent limitations of internal control, an unavoidable risk that some material misstatement may not be detected exists, even though the audit is properly planned and performed in accordance with GAAS.
+Because of inherent limitations of an audit, together with the inherent limitations of internal control, an unavoidable risk that some material misstatement, whether due to fraud or error, may not be detected exists, even though the audit is properly planned and performed in accordance with GAAS.

-We may limit certain procedures to selective testing of data.
-Therefore we might not detect material error and fraud if it exists.
 It is not cost-efficient to design procedures to detect immaterial error or immaterial fraud.
-Also, because of the characteristics of fraud, including attempts at concealment through collusion and forgery, a properly designed and executed audit may not detect a material fraud.
+Also, because of the characteristics of fraud noted above, a properly designed and executed audit may not detect a material fraud.